cocoatype/getbarc.app/content/press.md

 +++

 ## In a hurry?
-Get the downloadable version of Barc&apos;s press kit, and e-mail the developer at [hello@cocoatype.com](mailto:hello@cocoatype.com) with any questions.
+Get the [downloadable version](/press.zip) of Barc&apos;s press kit, and e-mail the developer at [hello@cocoatype.com](mailto:hello@cocoatype.com) with any questions.

 ## Introduction

-- Two paragraphs about what Barc does and why people may find it useful.
+Barc is an iPhone app that helps you save and organize all your important barcodes in one place.
+From store loyalty cards to gym memberships to movie tickets, Barc makes sure you always have the right barcode when you need it.

+What sets Barc apart is its seamless integration with iOS.
+Rather than requiring you to open the app every time, Barc makes your barcodes available through widgets, Apple Watch, Siri, and custom Shortcuts.
+It can even suggest relevant barcodes based on your location, ensuring quick access exactly when you need them.

 ## Key Benefits

-- ???
+### Intelligent Organization
+Barc automatically surfaces relevant barcodes based on location and time, so you always have quick access to the ones you need right now.

+### System-wide Access
+Access your barcodes from anywhere in iOS.
+Whether that's through widgets, Apple Watch, Siri, or the Action Button.
+Once your barcodes are in Barc, you may never need to open the app again.

+### Effortless Import
+Add barcodes in whatever way works best for you &mdash; scan physical cards, import from screenshots, or share directly from other apps.
+Barc handles most common barcode formats automatically.

 ## Facts

 ### Developer
 Indie developer [Cocoatype](https://cocoatype.com/), aka [Geoff Pado](https://pado.name/).

-### Availablity
+### Availability
 Barc is available on the [App Store](https://getbarc.app/appstore/).

 ### Price